AyushDhimann/Noodl/src/backend/API.md

 ---

-### Get User-Created Paths
+### Get User-Enrolled Paths
 - **Endpoint:** `GET /users/<wallet_address>/paths`
-- **Description:** Retrieves a list of all learning paths created by a specific user, ordered by most recent first.
+- **Description:** Retrieves a list of all learning paths a user is enrolled in (has started), ordered by most recent first.
 - **Success (200):** Returns an array of path objects.

 ---